 For submission deadlines for clearance of prerequisites/corequisites, please check here.

 How long does it take to for my official transcripts to be evaluated using the Transcript, AP, and Prerequisite Evaluation Request (TAPPER) online form?
 Official transcripts are evaluated in the order they are received.
 During non-peak times most transcripts are evaluated within four (4) weeks.
 During peak times most transcripts are evaluated within twelve (12) weeks.*

 For prerequisite/corequisite processing times, please check here.

-*Due to a high volume of requests, timelines are subject to change without notice to accommodate increased demand.
+*Excluding holidays, weekends, and closures.
+Due to a high volume of requests, timelines are subject to change without notice to accommodate increased demand.

 How do I submit my official transcripts?
 Click here for instructions on how to submit your OFFICIAL transcripts to SBCC Admissions & Records.
 Unofficial transcripts and transcripts emailed by students are not accepted by the Transcript Evaluation Office.

 SBCC accepts official transcripts from institutions that are regionally accredited (Associations of Colleges and Schools).

 Documents submitted to SBCC become the property of SBCC and are subject to federal laws, including The Family Education Rights & Privacy Act (FERPA).